0.0

 Project Readme

-XML Node Stream¶ ↑
+XML Node Stream

-This gem provides a very easy to use XML parser the provides the benefits of both stream parsing (i.e. SAX) and document parsing (i.e. DOM).
-In addition, it provides a unified parsing language for each of the major Ruby XML parsers (REXML, Nokogiri, and LibXML) so that your code doesn’t have to be bound to a particular XML library.
+This gem provides a very easy to use XML parser that provides the benefits of both stream parsing (i.e. SAX) and document parsing (i.e. DOM).
+In addition, it provides a unified parsing language for each of the major Ruby XML parsers (REXML, Nokogiri, and LibXML) so that your code doesn't have to be bound to a particular XML library.

 The primary purpose of this gem is to facilitate parsing large XML files (i.e. several megabytes in size).
 Often, reading these files into a document structure is not feasible because the whole document must be read into memory.
 Stream/SAX parsing solves this issue by reading in the file incrementally and providing callbacks for various events.
 This method can be quite painful to deal with for any sort of complex document structure.